Tung Chung East station

-Tung Chung East (東涌東) is an under construction MTR station on the to be constructed in the east of Tung Chung, Lantau Island, New Territories, Hong Kong.
+Tung Chung East (東涌東) is an MTR station currently under construction on the situated in the east of Tung Chung, Lantau Island, New Territories, Hong Kong.
 It is built on reclaimed land, and east of Ying Tung Estate.
+The station is expected to be completed and open for service in December 2029.

-It was proposed in the Tung Chung New Town Extension Study, to serve a proposed new 120 ha of reclaimed land, along with a new Tung Chung West station.
+It was one of two new railway stations proposed in the Tung Chung New Town Extension Study, to serve a proposed new 120 ha area of reclaimed land, along with a new Tung Chung West station.
 The proposal was approved by the government in 2023.

 The Tung Chung East station will be constructed at ground level, similar to Sunny Bay, to not affect the existing railway network.

 As of May 2023, the plan is to have two exits on the at-grade concourse.